Khandakar-Arraf/Khandakar-Arraf/README.md

 ### Hi there 👋, Khandaker Arraf
-#### Web developer and Softare tester
+#### Software tester.

 Ready to learn and adapt to new skills to deliver satisfactory service to clients.

-Skills: Laravel/ Django/ PHP / HTML / CSS / SQL / Java /Selenium Relational Database ( MySQL, Oracle, Microsoft SQL server) / C#
+Skills: Laravel/ Django/ PHP / HTML / CSS / SQL / Java /Selenium / Relational Database ( MySQL, Oracle, Microsoft SQL server) / C#

 - 🔭 I’m currently working on Server-side development
-- 🌱 I’m currently learning Laravel
+- 🌱 I’m currently learning Selenium and Playwright.
-- 👯 I’m looking to collaborate on Team projects.
+- 👯 I’m looking to collaborate on Team projects or contribute to the organisation.
 - 😄 Pronouns: He/Him